AVC2-UESTC/DAR-TR-PEFT/readme.md

 ### Environment Setup

-Make sure cuda 11.8 is installed in your vitual environment.
+Make sure cuda 11.8 is installed in your virtual environment.
 Linux is recommmended.

 Install pytorch